lidiaxp/plannie/README.md

   python3 movimentoROS.py
 ```

-If use unknown environments (the default uses rplidar) run this code before:
+If use unknown environments (the default uses rplidar) run this code before, in other terminal:

 ```bash
   python3 helper/rplidar.py